-Measuring 11" in diameter, this one-of-a-kind Limoges Vintage French Porcelain Round Vanity Dresser Tray Decorated With Pink Hibiscus, Artist Signed is in pristine condition.
-Whether it was intended as a charger, torte or cabinet plate, or perhaps a vanity or dresser tray, the absence of scratches or wear leads me to believe that this vintage French porcelain piece was always admired from inside a cabinet.
+Measuring 11" in diameter, this one-of-a-kind, brightly decorated, vintage Limoges tray is in pristine condition.
+Whether it was intended as a vanity or dresser tray, or perhaps maybe it once served as a charger, a torte or a cabinet plate, the absence of scratches or wear leads me to believe that this vintage china painted French porcelain piece was always admired from inside a cabinet.

 BRIEF HISTORY:Porcelain china painting was a very popular hobby in Europe in the 19th century, and made its move into the United States in the late 1800's.
 Successful studios were created to produce elaborate designs and monogrammed china services for hotels, clubs, wealthy individuals and even for the White House.
 But the majority of the amateur china painters in the United States were women who were allowed to engage in creative occupations, in addition to many who considered it to be merely a hobby.
 World War II drastically reduced the art of china-painting as every available hand - including those of women - was necessary for munitions production and the war effort.
 Due to the lack of importance placed upon many of the extremely talented female artists of the time, no notation was made of the pieces they produced, and thus their identities sadly faded into obscurity.

 Shipping for this beautiful artist signed china painted round Limoges tray is $35.00 to the 48 contiguous United States.
 Please contact us for a shipping quote outside the lower 48 United States @ firstname.lastname@example.org